Too busy to read through this whole article? No problem. Listen to the audio version of it here:

 Our skin’s job is to protect us and keep us whole.
 When the skin is healthy and strong, it keeps moisture in so that all of our organs stay hydrated and can function optimally.

-Our also keeps invaders out, preventing invasion from the outside world from getting in, such as bacteria, viruses, pathogens… which may I add that all skin conditions are caused by a form of bacteria in the body but that’s a whole other topic in itself.
+Our skin also keeps invaders out, preventing invasion from the outside world from getting in, such as toxins.
 The skin also protects our inner body from pollutants, allergens, and UV rays.

 Our skin has its own protective barrier, called the acid mantle.
 It is found on the very top layer of the skin.
 It’s a very delicate film, made up of our skin’s natural oils and sweat.
-It is this, along with our microbiome, and protective barrier that protect the skin and body from bacteria, viruses and other invaders.
+It is this, along with our microbiome, and protective barrier that protect the skin and body from toxins.
 Just like how our skin protects our internal organs, these essential elements of the skin protect our skin.

 Our skin’s acid mantle has a slightly acidic pH balance of around 5.5.
 When functioning optimally, this acid mantle is what keeps our skin healthy, preventing those cracks in our “brick wall”.
 When the acid mantle is balanced, the skin is soft, smooth and dewy.
 But when the acid mantle is not in balance, the skin will be more prone to excessive oiliness, dryness, accelerated aging, as well as skin conditions like acne, eczema and skin conditions and sensitivities.